Muay Boran Training

 The recent release of the martial arts movie “Ong Bak – The Thai Warrior” has generated a huge upsurge in interest in the traditional martial arts of Thailand, particularly the empty-hand system of Muay Kaacheurk/Muay Boran.
 In one particular scene from the movie, there is a mammoth of a man whom nobody can beat.
 Up steps the Thai warrior and using traditional Muay Thai defeats him hands down.
 None other than Arjarn Yodthong from the world famous Sityodthong Camp in Pattaya, Thailand plays the cigarette vendor in this scene.
 Arjarn Yodthong’s character in the movie is particularly well versed in the traditional arts naming every technique used by the warrior in defeating his opponent.

 In fact the interest in traditional Muay Thai in the UK goes back much further than this.
-In 1994, over a decade ago, Kru Tony Moore in traditional dress (Buddhai Swan uniform) appeared on the cover of “COMBAT” magazine performing the technique “Yok Kao Pra Sumer” which is where the boxer springs into the air stepping on to the opponent’s thigh and delivering a stunning round kick to the opponent’s head.
+In 1994, over two decades ago, Kru Tony Moore in traditional dress (Buddhai Swan uniform) appeared on the cover of “COMBAT” magazine performing the technique “Yok Kao Pra Sumer” which is where the boxer springs into the air stepping on to the opponent’s thigh and delivering a stunning round kick to the opponent’s head.

 Finding the correct information on this subject is akin to searching for a needle in a haystack.
 The confusion arises from the fact that some techniques have the same name but differ somewhat from camp to camp and region to region.
 It is also believed that some camps used subterfuge during a bout by changing the names of the techniques around to confuse the opponent; in effect creating a code to make the opponent expect one technique only to be struck with something completely different.